-LEGISLATIVE COMPLIANCE OMPLIANCE ITEM SPECIFIC OBJECTIVE ACTION PRIORITY PERFORMANCE MEASURE(S) PARK VALUE CROWN LANDS ACT PRINCIPLE LOCAL GOVT ACT CORE OBJECTIVE Plant additional trees in those areas identified in the Masterplan.
-Ongoing Masterplan implemented Open Space and Landscape Environment 1, 2, 5 36G, 36E, 36J, 36N Vegetation Management To manage the Park's vegetation so as to complement the recreation role of the Park.
-Undertake a programmed bindii weed management program for all turfed areas.
-Ongoing Bindii weed management program in place and infestation of Bindee weed reduced Open Space and Landscape Recreation ў Э 36G Review the vegetation planting within the vicinity of the northern carpark and modify to increase sight line into and out of the Park.
+LEGISLATIVE COMPLIANCE OMPLIANCE ITEM SPECIFIC OBJECTIVE ACTION PRIORITY PERFORMANCE MEASURE(S) PARK VALUE CROWN LANDS ACT PRINCIPLE LOCAL GOV'T ACT CORE OBJECTIVE Plant additional trees in those areas identified in the Masterplan.
+Ongoing Masterplan implemented Open Space and Landscape Environment 1, 2, 5 36G, 36E, 36J, 36N Vegetation Management To manage the Park's vegetation t so as to complement the recreation role of the Park.
+Undertake a programmed bindli weed management program for all turfed areas.
+Ongoing Bindii weed management program and infestation of Bindee weed reduced Open Space and Landscape Recreation 3, 5 36G Review the vegetation planting within the vicinity of the northern carpark and modify to increase sight line into and out of the Park.
 Short Sight lines around north car park are improved Open Space and Landscape 1, 3, 5 36G, 36E, 36J, 36N Provide additional landscape areas to complement picnic areas and rest areas and in accordance with the Masterplan.
 Medium Masterplan implemented Open Space and Landscape 1, 2, 3, 5 36G, 36E, 36J, 36N To improve the landscape and visual access to the park area located to the south of the punt access road.
 Conduct a program of vegetation management that focuses on removal of weed species and replanting with appropriate species.
 Short Weeds removed and replaced with suitable plant species Open Space and Landscape Environment 1, 2, 3, 5 36G, 36E, 36J, 36N Improve River viewing areas through the management of vegetation and weed species removal.
 Ongoing Sight lines to the River are improved and or protected Open Space and Landscape Environment 1, 2, 3, 5 36G, 36E, 36J, 36N To ensure all community involvement with bush care within the Park is managed in accordance with Council policies and priorities.
 Prepare and implement a Bush Care Management Strategy to define areas and priorities for all bush care activities within the Park.
 Short Bush Care Management Strategy implemented Open Space and Landscape Environment 1, 2, 3, 4, 5 36G, 36E, 36J, 36N Ensure all community members volunteering are inducted as specified in Council's policies and procedures prior to undertaking any works on site.
-Ongoing All bush care volunteers follow Council direction and procedures Open Space and Landscape Environment 1, 2, 3, 4, 5 36G, 36E, 36J, 36N Park Furniture To install park furniture that is suitable for a foreshore location and a palette complementary to other parks in Ryde.
+Ongoing All bush care volunteers follow Council direction and procedures Open Space and Landscape Environment 1, 2, 3, 4, 5 36G, 36E, 36J, 36N Enhance vegetation corridors along the Parramatta River As a part of the Bushland Management Strategy, identify areas within the Park for planting to enhance vegetation corridor along the Parramatta River Short Bush Care Management Strategy implemented Open Space and Landscape Environment 1, 2, 3, 4, 5 36G, 36E, 36J, 36N Park Furniture To install park furniture that is suitable for a foreshore location and a palette complementary to other parks in Ryde.
 To undertake a program of furniture replacement to standardise all furniture within the park.
-Ongoing Older furniture replaced with Council standard furniture range Open Space and Landscape Recreation ю 36G, 36E, 36J, 36N
+Ongoing Older furniture replaced with Council standard furniture range Open Space and Landscape Recreation ო 36G, 36E, 36J, 36N